 What does NOVA’s work mean to the people of Haiti?

-Please help keep NOVA’s mission in Haiti alive.
-Help us to continue to provide medical care, by DONATING today.
+Please help us keep NOVA Hope for Haiti’s mission in Haiti alive.
+Donate to Haiti to help us to continue to provide medical missions to the people of Haiti.
 Thank you.